Chum Salmon Fishing: Proven Methods, Baits, and Gear

 Ocean Fishing Gear

-• Rods: Long trolling rods ranging from 9 to 11 feet are preferred.
-Select rods designed specifically for your chosen method, such as downrigger rods, dipsy rods, or trolling rods.
+- Rods: Long trolling rods ranging from 9 to 11 feet are preferred.
+Select rods designed specifically for the chosen method, such as downrigger rods, dipsy rods, or trolling rods.

-• Reels: Many anglers opt for line counter baitcasting reels which allow you to precisely control your lure’s depth, which can be crucial for success.
-You might need different line lengths depending on the fishing conditions.
+- Reels: Many anglers opt for line counter baitcasting reels which allow them to precisely control the lure’s depth, which can be crucial for success.
+I might need different line lengths depending on the fishing conditions.

-• Net and Release Gear: Ensure you have a good salmon net with a wide hoop net with a long handle and a deep net bag.
+- Net and Release Gear: I always have a good salmon net with a wide hoop net with a long handle and a deep net bag ready and waiting.
 Additionally, carry gloves and long pliers for safe handling.

 7 Guide Tips for Catching Chum Salmon

-1. Rotate Colors: Experiment with different lure colors to match the fish’s preferences.
-Bright colors and silver often work well on cloudy days while, while copper or gold shines on cloudy days.
+- Rotate Colors: Experiment with different lure colors to match the fish’s preferences.
+Bright colors and silver often work well on cloudy days, while copper or gold shines on cloudy days.

-3. Rotate Sizes: Adapt to river conditions and chum salmon behavior by adjusting the size of your lures and bait.
+- Rotate Sizes: Adapt to river conditions and chum salmon behavior by adjusting the size of the lure and bait.
 Larger options suit dirty water or low light, while smaller ones work in clear water or when salmon are holding.

-4. Cover Water Effectively: Ensure your lure reaches all areas of the fishing zone to increase your chances of hooking more fish.
+- Cover Water Effectively: Ensure the lure reaches all areas of the fishing zone to increase the chances of hooking more fish.

 Tight Lines!